RastkoCBS/dazhbog/README.md

 Payment Manager calls `withdraw_funds`, `add_to_pool` or `remove_from_pool` functions on Vault contract to add assets, pay reward, close position or liquidate.

 Payment Manager uses AMM's `swap` function to exchange assets.

-### Hackathon

-Currently, an Ink! project is set up with a basic structure, but the methods have yet to be implemented, meaning the project is not fully functional.
-We participated in the Polkadot Prodigy hackathon with this project and secured first place in the DeFi category.
-The README providing an overview of the architecture.